 Sarah Henry, Director

-I have been an employee of the Child and Family Studies Department at NHTI since 2011, teaching ECE courses, advising students, overseeing degree and certificate programs, and managing grants, all while working collaboratively with the teachers and staff of the CFDC.
-It is with excitement and pleasure that I now take on the role of Director of the CFDC.
-With a Bachelor’s degree in speech pathology and a Master’s degree in Early Childhood Special Education, both from UNH, I have had the opportunity to work with young children and their families in a variety of settings for over fifteen years.
+I have been an employee of the Child and Family Studies Department at NHTI since 2011, teaching early childhood education courses, advising students, overseeing degree and certificate programs, and managing grants, all while working collaboratively with the teachers and staff of the CFDC.
+It is with excitement and pleasure that I now take on the role of director of the CFDC.
+With a bachelor’s degree in speech pathology and a master’s degree in early childhood special education, both from UNH, I have had the opportunity to work with young children and their families in a variety of settings for more than 15 years.
 I toured the CFDC in 2011 as a parent when applying for my position in the Child and Family Studies Department and I knew I had found my home.